GrytsenkoDaria/Developstoday_project/README.md

 ### Main settings

-Now we need to to set up all the setting to the project.
+Now we need to set up all the setting to the project.

 ### 1. Setting up the settings.py

 Firstly, you should set up all the setting for the project.
-In the directory `developstoday/settings/` there is two seettings files:
+In the directory `developstoday/settings/` there are two seettings files:
 - **local_settings.example**
 - **production.py**